Small-Fish-Dev/small-fish-dev.github.io/src/blogs/my_summer_cottage.md

 <Heading title="Player" caption="by Grodbert" />

 Most of the player was actually done around the time "Sauna" was first conceived, since Ceitine needed a player for his project.
-Compared to my later animation work, the players are noticeably wonky and snappy.
+Compared to my later animation work, the player's are noticeably wonky and snappy.

 The model, walking, running, crouching, jumping, and the fatness morphs were already done.
 To finish it, I added the rest of what a player model needs, stuff like holding, interacting, height, weapons, and even an unused feature to control penis length.